rochoa85/Protocols-Peptide-Binding/README.md

 Previous to run the ML model, it is required to obtain a response variable to train the model.
 In our example, an average docking score obtained from the MD frames was calculated per protein-peptide complex.
 The score used is the one from AutoDock Vina (*Vina*), but it can be energies predicted from more exhaustive simulations such as MM/PBSA and MM/GBSA calculations.

-With the descriptors and defined response, a script is provided to train and run a regression model using two methods: a gradient booster regressor and a linear regression model.
+With the descriptors and defined response, a script is provided to train and run a regression model using two methods: a gradient boosting regressor and a linear regression model.
 For both cases, the vectors are available in the `dict_objects` folder through **pickled** files obtained from the previous protocol.
 The script also requires a `total_peptides.txt` file with all the sequences, and a `scores_vina_total.txt` with the response variable, in this case the average *Vina* scores calculated from the MD simulations. **The paths and file names can be modified directly in the script.**

 The command to run the script is: `python prediction_scores.py`

-Two plots are generated, one with the gradient booster deviance of both the training and test sets, and a second plot with the feature and permutation importance.
+Two plots are generated, one with the gradient boosting deviance of both the training and test sets, and a second plot with the feature and permutation importance.
 In addition, the R2 and MSE (Mean Square Errors) metrics are provided to assess the quality of the models.

 **NOTE: All the three protocols can be combined to generate a pipeline of docking, sampling and scoring of peptide substrates for a protein target of interest.**